We aim to provide the best possible service, but if something has gone wrong, we want to hear from you.

 Please note that there are strict time limits that you must observe in making such a referral.

-Confidentiality – all communications regarding your complaint will be treated as confidential and will only be disclosed to those dealing with the complaint and the person or persons complained about.
-We may also be required to disclose such information to our regulators, the Bar Standards Board and the Legal Ombudsman, as part of their regulatory function.
+All communications regarding your complaint will be treated as confidential and will only be disclosed to those dealing with the complaint and the Person or Persons complained about.
+We may also be required to disclose such information to our Regulators, the Bar Standards Board and the Legal Ombudsman, as part of their Regulatory function.

-Complaints Review – complaints received are reviewed annually by the Senior Clerk who will provide our Management Committee with a report.
-This report, which will contain information relating to the number and type of complaints and the persons complained of, together with confirmation that any changes of procedure identified as being necessary have been introduced and making proposals for any further changes that are considered appropriate.
-The report will not contain any information or details which will enable the complaining person(s) to be identified.
+Complaints received are reviewed annually by the Senior Clerk who will provide our Management Committee with a Report.
+This Report will contain information relating to the number and type of complaints and the Persons complained of, together with confirmation that any changes of procedure identified as being necessary have been introduced and will make proposals for any further changes that are considered appropriate.
+The Report will not contain any information or details that will enable the complaining Person(s) to be identified.